onkernel/kernel-images/README.md

 ### Notes
 - Audio streaming in the WebRTC implementation is currently non-functional and needs to be fixed.
 - The live view is read/write by default.
 You can set it to read-only by adding `-e ENABLE_READONLY_VIEW=true \` in `docker run`.
+- Replays are currently a work in progress.
+There is some source code for it throughout the repo.

 ## Documentation